D'andre History, Family Crest & Coats of Arms

 Spelling variations of this family name include: André, Andrée, Anddré, Anddrée, Amdré, Amdrée, Amddré, Amddrée, d'André, Andrea, Saint-André, St-André, Anddrea, Andé, Anddé, Andée, Anddée, Andrei, Anddrei, Andrey, Anddrey, Andret, Anddret, Andrai, Anddrai, Andray, Anddray, Andrais, Anddrais, Andraie and many more.

 Early Notables of the D'andre family (pre 1700)

-, who is said to...
-Another 52 words (4 lines of text) are included under the topic Early D'andre Notables in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) are included under the topic Early D'andre Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Richard André settled in Montreal in 1663; Daniel André settled in Philadelphia, Pennsylvania, in 1787; Francis André settled in Philadelphia, Pennsylvania, in 1795.

 - ^ Dionne, N.-E., Origine Des Familles Canadiennes-Français.
 Baltimore: Genealogical Publishing Company, 1969.
 Print.